Build Mode · · 16 min read

 The headline number matters less than you think.

-I've watched founders celebrate a "9x EBITDA" offer, then discover that 40% was contingent on earn-outs they couldn't control, 20% was rolled equity in an illiquid holding company, and the post-close employment terms meant they couldn't actually leave for three years.
+Founders regularly celebrate a "9x EBITDA" offer, only to discover that 40% was contingent on earnouts they couldn't control, 20% was rolled equity in an illiquid holding company, and the post-close employment terms meant they couldn't actually leave for three years.

 The real question isn't "what multiple are they offering?"
 It's "what am I actually taking home, when, and under what conditions?"